ingjuansebastianortega/powerbi-A-dashboard/README.md

 **Excel → Power Query → Data Model → DAX → Power BI Dashboard**

-It showcases how raw structured data can be transformed into an interactive analytical solution designed to support business decision-making.
+It showcases how structured data can be transformed into an interactive analytical solution designed to support business decision-making.

 ---